ITR Filing Deadline Missed?

 Q- Can NRI buy Sovereign Gold Bond?

-No, NRI though allowed to invest in all other gold funds and ETFs, cannot subscribe to SGBs.
-But, if an NRI hold SGB as a result of its earlier status as resident Indian then the same is allowed subject to
+No, NRI, though allowed to invest in all other gold funds and ETFs, cannot subscribe to SGBs.
+But, if an NRI holds SGB as a result of its earlier status as a resident Indian, then the same is allowed subject to

 • Hold the bonds till early redemption/ maturity

-Yes, joint holding is allowed in case of gold bonds.
+Yes, joint holding is allowed in the case of gold bonds.

 Q- Where I can get the application form?

-The application form can be taken form nay of the following organisations
+The application form can be taken from any of the following organizations

 • The issuing banks